ar-nelson/jaspr/readme.md

 dependencies with `npm install`, you can:

 * Run unit tests – `npm test`
-* Get a REPL with the standard library – `node index.js`
+* Get a REPL with the standard library – `npm run repl`

-The standard library can be found in `lib/prelude.jaspr`.
+The standard library and documentation, as a literate program, can be found in `jaspr/jaspr.jaspr.md`. **The standard library and documentation are currently incomplete.**

 ## Syntax